Hasan-Jalalyan: Later family rule

-Following his death, the family truncated Hasan-Jalal's official title to the shorter "Princes of Artsakh."
+Following his death, the family shortened Hasan-Jalal's official title to just "Princes of Artsakh."
 Atabek was ordered by Hulegu to take over his father's position and held the post until 1306.
-His cousin Vakhtank, whose descendants would become the Melik-Avanyan family, was given control over the region of Dizak.
+His cousin Vakhtank (died 1347), whose descendants would become the Melik-Avanyan family, was given control over the region of Dizak.
 As a method of showing their relation to Hasan-Jalal, his descendants adopted Hasan-Jalal as their surname and appended the suffix -yan at the end.
 The family funded numerous architectural and cultural projects which continue to stand today, including Gandzasar monastery and the adjacent Church of St. John the Baptist.
 In the late 16th century, the family branched out and established melikdoms in settlements in Jraberd, Khachen and Gulistan.